rceuls/imd-arch-api/README.md

 # Randal's Video Store - Example API

+In this project we want to provide an API for accessing the inventory of an early 90's video store.
+The frontend will be designed by another party; we are only to provide the API itself.

+## Usage scenarios/use cases

+- Get a list of all the movies filtered by name.
+All properties should be returned.
+- Get a single movie.
+All properties should be returned.
+- Delete a single movie by Id.
+- Create a new movie.
+All properties are mandatory.

 ## Usage

-1. checkout the code
+1. clone/download the code
 2. open the subfolder `RandalsVideoStore.Api` in VS Code.
-It should ask to add resources; press yes.
+It should ask to add resources; press `yes`.
 3. open a terminal
 4. `dotnet watch run`
 5. <https://localhost:5000/swagger/index.html>.
 6. Behold!

-## Some general remarks

-- Notice we have pretty generic error handling; normally you'd make a distinction between user errors (4xx) and server errors (5xx)
-- This code is fully sync (not async); this is something we will fix in the future
-- The organisation of the code is subjective; make sure you pick something you can work with and makes sense for your team.
-- If you got something stable in your codebase: make sure you create a new feature branch if you start on the next thing.